-- Punny Name/Stealth Pun: Ms. Givens, the overly cautious and nervous schoolteacher.
-You might say she has some "apprehensions" about the Freelance Police showing up for Career Day.
+- Ms. Givens, the overly cautious and nervous schoolteacher.
+You might say she has some misgivings about the Freelance Police showing up for Career Day.

-- There's also Kent Standit, the ban-happy Snack Food & Drug Administration head responsible for getting Glazed MacGuffins pulled from the shelves.
+- There's also Kent Standit (as in "can't stand it"), the ban-happy Snack Food & Drug Administration head responsible for getting Glazed MacGuffins pulled from the shelves.

 - Reality Warper: The spoiled, nigh-omnipotent Gary, based on Anthony from "It's a Good Life", is a young boy kept in an underground base by a group of scientists desperately trying to keep him placated so that he doesn't unleash his powers on the world at large... or them.

-- Recycled Soundtrack: During the scene where Max stops Sam from choking on a wallet at a church, the same organ music from Stickin' Around is heard, as the music was composed for both shows by John Havelock Tucker.
+- Recycled Soundtrack: In the final episode, during the scene where Max stops Sam from choking on a wallet at a church, the same organ music from Stickin' Around is heard, as the music was composed for both shows by John Havelock Tucker.

-- The Glazed Macguffin making machine looks like Mr. Bonestripper
+- The Glazed McGuffin making machine looks like Mr. Bonestripper.

 - A Dalek statue appears in the background◊ for a few frames in "The Trouble with Gary".